KratosMultiphysics/Kratos/applications/MultilevelMonteCarloApplication/README.md

 ### XMC

 [XMC](https://gitlab.com/RiccardoRossi/exaqute-xmc) is a third part python library with BSD 4 license, designed for hierarchical Monte Carlo methods.
 The library develops the above-mentioned algorithms, statistical tools and convergence criteria.
 The library presents a natural integration with Kratos, which is the default solver.
+By default, an internal version of the library is used.
+If one wants to use an external version of the library, needs to add the flag `-DUSING_INTERNAL_XMC=OFF \ ` when compiling Kratos.

 ## License